patrickjames242/react-extend-components/README.md

 Similarly, you will also be responsible for merging the `children` props together.

-Note that you will only receive props in the `outerProps` object that were not 'plucked' within the component.
+Note that you will only receive props in the `outerProps` object that were not accessed via the `props` argument or 'plucked' within the component.

 You are provided with the `defaultMergeFn` in the merge function, which you may find useful if you'd just like to merge a specific prop but have the library handle the rest.